Home

 This page contains pictures and information about Green Face Gum Hoppers that we found in the Brisbane area, Queensland, Australia.

-This planthopper is usually found on large tree trunk of gum trees, occasionally found on stem or leaves.
+This Green Face Gum Hopper is usually found on large gumtree trunks, occasionally found on stem or leaves.
 It seems that they prefer smooth bark gum tree, although they are also found on other type of gum tree.
 They are common in Eucalyptus forests in Brisbane.

 wpe8.jpg (14395 bytes) wpe30.jpg (30534 bytes) wpe1.jpg (33114 bytes)

-On tree trunk, the gum hopper usually facing upwards or downwards.
-The green face provides a good camouflage colour for those predators also sitting on stem or tree trunk.
+On tree trunk, the Green Face Gum Hoppers are usually facing upwards or downwards.
+The green face provides a good camouflage colour for those predators sitting on stem or tree trunk.

 The nymph pictures were taken on the same gum tree trunk with the adults early summer.
 We believed they are the same species.